dotnet/runtime/docs/coreclr/building/windows-instructions.md

  * -skiptests - don't build the tests.
 This can shorten build times quite a bit, but means you can't run tests.
  * -release - build the 'Release' build type that does not have extra development-time checking compiled in.
- * -rebuild - force the build not to be incremental but to recompile everything.
  You want this if you are going to do performance testing on your build.

 See [Using Your Build](../workflow/UsingYourBuild.md) for instructions on running code with your build.